straightdave/sso/README.md

 # sso
-one sso solution experiment (built with sinatra)
+one sso solution experiment (built with ruby/sinatra)
+focusing on main functionalities only, like a demo program.